dav-he123/Python-Project-3/README.md

 ![Screenshot 2025-04-01 at 4 48 14 PM](https://github.com/user-attachments/assets/dc7bd081-c1a1-4acd-9613-a9742b989d7a)

 ```
-3. Follow through with the steps of installing Anaconda
+3. Follow through with the steps of installing Anaconda to finish installation
 ```

 ```